 When will HyNet be delivered?

-HyNet North West is being developed by Cadent now, but such major infrastructure projects must pass through all consenting, permitting and safety processes prior to construction.
+All major infrastructure projects must pass through all consenting, permitting and safety processes prior to construction.
 These can take several years.
-Along with an estimated 3-year construction period, therefore, it is expected that the first phase of HyNet will be delivered by the mid-2020s.
+The project will then need to be constructed.
+It is expected that the first phase of HyNet will be delivered by the mid 2020s.

-Beyond 2025, further phases may be rolled out extending the HyNet infrastructure to more industry, heat, power and transport connections, and to areas beyond the North West.
+Beyond 2025, further phases will be rolled out extending the HyNet infrastructure to more industry, heat, power and transport connections, and to areas beyond the North West.

 What is Carbon Capture, Usage and Storage and why is it needed?